vittoriofortino84/EDTOX/README.md

 resulting matrix.
 Removing of the outliars and finalizing the list of MIEs for the compounds in CTD.

 ## 1_2_Pathways_Download.R
-Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary for the pathways are generated.
+Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary for the pathways are retrieved.

 ## 1_3_TOXCAST_nuclear_receptors_coregulators.R
 Assay endpoints in TOXCAST related to nuclear receptors and co-regulators are retrieved using the database of nuclear receptor